French priest kidnapped by gunmen in northern Cameroon

-YAOUNDE/PARIS (Reuters) - Gunmen have kidnapped a French priest working in northern Cameroon, authorities said on Thursday, nine months after Nigerian Islamist sect Boko Haram seized a French family in the same lawless area.
+YAOUNDE/PARIS (Reuters) - Gunmen have kidnapped a French priest working in a lawless region of northern Cameroon, authorities said on Thursday, nine months after Nigerian Islamist sect Boko Haram seized a French family in the same area.

-The 42-year-old priest, Georges Vandenbeusch, had time to alert the French embassy by phone before the gunmen burst into his room.
-They marched him barefoot across the village before fleeing on motorbikes.
+The 42-year-old priest, Georges Vandenbeusch, had time to alert the French embassy by telephone before the gunmen burst into his room.
+They marched him bare-foot across the village before fleeing on motorbikes.

 “His suitcase was found on the road to Nigeria with only a chequebook in it,” Monseigneur Gerard Daucourt, the bishop in Paris responsible for the priest, told a news conference.

-A regional Cameroonian official said he might have been targeted by Boko Haram for sheltering Nigerians who had fled across the border to escape attacks by the group, which has struck churches, schools and security posts.
+A regional Cameroonian official said he may have been targeted by Boko Haram for sheltering Nigerians who had fled across the border trying to escape attacks by the group who have struck churches, schools and security posts in the past months.

-“This was premeditated, targeting a Catholic priest who was French because we are in Mali and in Mali it’s considered that we are soiling Muslim lands,” said former intelligence officer Louis Caprioli, who now advises for private security firm GEOS.

 Whatever the motive, the kidnapping was the latest in a series of attacks on French targets in West Africa since France launched a military intervention in Mali in January to oust al Qaeda Islamists there, who had forged links with Boko Haram.